Lucirion/Password-Manager-App-Python-Customtkinter-Tkinter---90-completed-/README.md

 **Status:** ~90% Complete • No longer under active development

 A secure, vault-based password manager built with Python, Tkinter, and CustomTkinter, designed for cross-platform usability and clarity.
 This project focuses on clean architecture, modularity, and maintainable UX patterns.
+My first attempt at building something like this.
 While development has ceased, the codebase remains a useful reference for GUI state management, persistent storage integration, and incremental feature design.
+However, the code is not very clean and the file structure suffers the same.

 ## Features